 There are other things you should be on the lookout for as your children get older.

-We know smoking a cigarette is bad, but there are new forms of smoking that are just as harmful, and even more addictive for younger generations.
+We know smoking a cigarette is bad, but new forms of smoking are just as harmful and even more addictive for younger generations.
 Vaping is a trend that parents should keep an eye out for as e-cigarettes are an alternative that students have caught on to.
-Although these are believed by many to not be as bad as a cigarette, they still cause several issues and are hazardous to your health, specifically your lungs.
+Although many are believed not to be as bad as a cigarette, they still cause several issues and are hazardous to your health, specifically your lungs.
 There is less nicotine in vapes than a cigarette, but that doesn’t necessarily mean they are better for you.

-The trendy vape these days is called a “Juul” which students and college kids have made social media famous.
+These days, the trendy vape is called a “Juul”, which students and college kids have made social media famous.
 They look like a small USB, and students can easily hide them in a classroom or at a party.
 It’s a dangerous addiction that may lead to cigarettes and general bad smoking habits down the line.
 E-cigarette users are thirty per cent more likely to start smoking within six months, according to the National Institute on Drug Abuse.
-As school is now in session it’s important to be “in the know” about these bad habits that can impact your children and their health down the line.
+As school is now in session, it’s important to be “in the know” about these bad habits that can impact your children and their health down the line.

 What you can do

-As the weather changes, it’s vital we pay attention to all these potential risks to ensure we aren’t getting sick, and that our children are staying healthy as can be.
-In order to keep your lungs healthy and strong, you can do little things that will make a big impact.
+As the weather changes, we must pay attention to all these potential risks to ensure we aren’t getting sick and that our children are staying healthy as can be.
+To keep your lungs healthy and strong, you can do little things to make a big impact.
 For example, try to have a regular exercise schedule.
 Your body, lungs, and heart will thank you.
 Get outside and take a walk with the family, practice yoga or check out myfitstation.com to get tips on how to stay fit and healthy.